Our web site

 Yes, definitely.
 All types of natural stone flooring work very well with underfloor heating.
 The electric undertile systems and the hot water pipe systems are great with stone floors.
 There are some things to consider, such as using anti-fracture (or de-coupling) matting to prevent cracks caused by thermal expansion.
 This is the case whether you use stone or ceramic or porcelain tiles.
 We can advise on how the substrate should be prepared to maximise efficiency and minimise running costs.

 The simple answer is that you can have any size and surface finish that suits your project.
 The only constraints are the size of the block that is quarried and the equipment that the quarry uses to cut and finish the stone tiles.
+The Stone Federation GB has guidelines on the maximum sizes of tiles and slabs.
+If they exceed 60x60cms or 50x100cms, there could be issues with the installation.
+Call or email for a detailed explanation.

 This has always been a popular question whenever we see customers at exhibitions.
 Red wine and turmeric are widely perceived to be the villains and have the potential to ruin natural stone floors.